FaizaanAlFaisal/Pandemic-Simulator/README.md

-Open Sem2_Project(.exe) in the release folder to run program
+# Introduction

+Our Semester 2 Project for Object-Oriented Programming.
+Done alongside @munimdev and @BaqirEMuhammad.
+This project was very relevant to the time, as the Covid-19 Pandemic had begun when we created this.

 All code written by us was done so in C++.
 We included the use of a library which was written in Python, so our .exe file requires Python and some of its libraries to run.

+Open Sem2_Project(.exe) in the release folder to run program

 # Requirements